 Heard about a make-your-own ice cream shop on the Upper East Side?
 That’s gotta be Cool Mess, a DIY ice cream parlor where you make and mix your own flavor right at the table.
 (They sell already made ice cream too, as well as lots of other tasty treats.)
-Stop by for a special snack, or host a party every kid is sure to remember.
+Stop by for a special snack, host a party every kid is sure to remember, or perhaps even a baby shower.
 Here’s the Scoop on Cool Mess!

 The Cool Mess Story